katahiromz/Saimin/ReadMe.txt

 - The benefits of the software cannot be insisted by the Medical Practitioners Act in some countries.
 - Persons under 18 years of age are prohibited from using this software.
 - Do not use this software if you have epilepsy symptoms.
+- If your country, school, religion or region prohibits hypnosis, do not use this application.
 - Please do not try this software on young child.
 It may cause parent-child disagreement and mental illness.
 - Acute schizophrenic patients should not use this software.
 - Repeated use of this software may lead to slower reactions and reducing social skills.